Why I Stopped Trusting OTC Hair and Skincare Brands

 Rethinking Retinol: The Risks, the Research, and a Natural Solution

-I decided to stop blindly trusting what brands were selling — and started digging into the actual ingredients behind the marketing.
+Realizing this was a significant turning point for me.
+I decided to stop blindly trusting brands and began researching the actual ingredients behind the marketing claims.

 Real-World Product Analysis: What’s Really Inside Popular Brands